sodafoundation/architecture-analysis/specs/daito/Multi_cloud_yig_integration.md

 ## Implementation

-a) YIG currently supports only Ceph as Object Storage Backend.
-It will need to support
-   other Storage Backends too to be multi-cloud
+* YIG currently supports only Ceph as Object Storage Backend.
+This code base will have to be expanded to other Storage Backends too and then can fit into gelato
-b) S3 API impact
+* S3 API impact
-c) YIG will have to support go-micro framework.
-OpenSDS multi-cloud uses go-micro service   architecture
+* YIG code will have to support go-micro framework.
+OpenSDS multi-cloud uses go-micro services architecture
-d) Need to develop DB Adapter and Cache Adapter.
+* Need to develop DB Adapter and Cache Adapter.
 DB Adapter should be scalable to support   any relevant DB.
 YIG provides this capability
-e) OpenSDS multi-cloud need to support YIG Ceph Pool as storage backend
+* OpenSDS multi-cloud need to support YIG Ceph Pool as storage backend

 ### S3 API impact for new features